carlosoravia/carlosoravia/README.md

   <ul>
     <li><a href="https://www.duelune.com/" target="_blank">duelune.com</a>: for this site i've developed the entire front-end from an UX/UI develeped from an external team, my role on this project was to follow the screenshots given by the other team and nothing more.
       <br>
-      I used Tiwig as engine template (PHP based) with a CSM for special offers or other dynamic contents.
+      I used Tiwig as engine template (PHP based) with a CRM for special offers or other dynamic contents.
       <br>
       For front-end part we decided to use Bootstrap for gryds parts, Jquery / CSS for animations and Vanilla Javascript fot the logic.
     </li>